MicrosoftDocs/memdocs/sccm/sum/deploy-use/manage-office-365-proplus-updates.md

 4. [Deploy the Office 365 updates](deploy-software-updates.md) to clients.

 <!--  ## Add other languages for Office 365 update downloads
-Beginning in Configuration Manager version 1610, you can add support for Configuration Manager to download updates for any languages supported by Office 365.
+Beginning in Configuration Manager version 1610, you can add support for Configuration Manager to download updates for any languages supported by Office 365 regardless of whether they are supported in Configuration Manager.

 ### To add support to download updates for additional languages
-Use the following procedure on the central administration site or stand-alone primary site where the software update point site system role is installed.
+Use the following procedure on the central administration site, or stand-alone primary site, where the software update point site system role is installed.
 1. From a command prompt, type *wbemtest* as an administrative user to open the Windows Management Instrumentation Tester.
-2. Click Connect, and then type *root\sms\site_<siteCode>*.
+2. Click **Connect**, and then type *root\sms\site_<siteCode>*.
-3. Click Query, and then run the following query:
+3. Click **Query**, and then run the following query:
    *select &#42; from SMS_SCI_Component where componentname ="SMS_WSUS_CONFIGURATION_MANAGER"*
 4. Double-click the object with the site code for the central administration site or stand-alone primary site.